Jump to Section:

 Targeted trees: Purpose

 Targeted trees facilitate outbreak investigations because they allow you to identify and examine samples most closely related to samples of interest, such as those from a potential outbreak.
 Compared to the Overview tree, the Targeted tree allows for a higher resolution of contextual samples by keeping as many closely related samples as possible.
-In contrast, contextual samples that have identical sequences are usually removed to allow more viral diversity in Overview trees.
+In contrast, contextual samples that have identical sequences are usually removed from Overview trees to allow more viral diversity.

 Typical questions addressed with Targeted trees include: